Ezra Axelrod is a Colombia and London-based music composer for film, dance and theatre.

 He received his Masters in Composition for Screen at the Royal College of Music and his BA in Music from Middlebury College.

-Originally from a small town in Eastern Oregon, Ezra's music draws from the many environments he loves: from the wide-open landscapes of his childhood to the barren coast of Iceland, from the jutting peaks of Colombia to the busy labyrinth of London's streets.
+Originally from a small town in Eastern Oregon, Ezra's music draws from the many environments he loves: from the wide-open landscapes of his childhood to the crossroads of musical traditions in Colombia and London.